 Discount only applied to qualifying products and will be automatically calculated at the time of checkout.
 Offer is only available at ChiccoUSA.com.
 Offer valid only while supplies last and not applicable due to canceled orders or due to out-of-stock merchandise.
 Discount does not apply to taxes, shipping and handling charges, or other similar charges.
 Discount not applicable with returned merchandise; total discount will be deducted from the value of any returned item to which the discount applied.
 Cannot be combined with any other promotional offer nor is this offer valid on previous purchases.
+Offer excludes spare parts, accessories and items already on sale.
 Customer is responsible for all shipping costs for returned merchandise.
 ChiccoUSA.com reserves the right to modify this offer without prior notice.

 Bravo!
 For Versatility